Blog vs Vlog: Which is The Better Investment?

 Blog vs Vlog Equipment

-One of the most significant differences between blogs and vlogs is the type of equipment used by creators.
+One of the key differences between blogs and vlogs is the type of equipment used by creators for their online content.
 While there is significant overlap in that both are using computers and software, there are some core differences in the types of software used and the equipment used for both mediums.

-The most obvious equipment needed for blogging is a computer with functioning internet.
+The most obvious equipment needed for blogging your written content is a computer with a functioning internet connection.
 Of note is that internet speeds don’t need to be as great for bloggers as for vloggers due to the heavy uploads.

-Aside from a computer, some of the software you will need for blogging includes:
+Aside from a computer, some of the software you will need to start blogging includes:

 - Blogging platform